slammer1870/ci-ms-1/README.md

 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+7. A custom domain can be configured by adding a custom URL and configuring the DNS Records in your web hosting platform.

 ### Forking the GitHub Repository